lazarosper/Cohort-Analysis/README.md

 ## Visualzation
-I am using  powerBI to visualize the finding,i created two views in the database to present the results of cohort analysis for each metric: one for the count of customers and the other for the sum of revenue.I then integrated these views into PowerBI to generate the visual representations of the data.
+I am using  powerBI to visualize the finding,i created two views in the database to present the results of cohort analysis for each metric: one for the count of customers and the other for the sum of revenue.I then integrated these views into PowerBI to visualize them.

 ![cohort](https://github.com/lazarosper/Cohort-Analysis/assets/119593480/7313af48-fa36-4fc6-8648-46dedb978e17)